Kudachimera/Cybersecurity-Compliance-Audit-work-based-on-NIST-Framework/README.md

 Walkthrough: Define Audit Objective </h2>

-Once what is being audited has been decided,the objective of the audit needs to be established.Why is it being audited?
-From an auditor’s perspective, it is advisable to adopt a risk-based approach (focusing on high risk areas) and define the objectives accordingly.
+Define what needs to be audited has been and why is it being audited?
+It is advisable to adopt a risk-based approach (focusing on high risk areas) and define the objectives accordingly.

 The audit objectives should be limited to a reasonable scope and should also correspond to cybersecurity and protection goals as defined by the enterprise.